Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Conclusion

 \section{Conclusion}

-In this paper, we introduced S2-DiGCL, a novel framework for contrastive learning on digraphs that unifies the strengths of complex- and real-domain representations.
+In this paper, we introduced S2-DiGCL, a framework for contrastive learning on digraphs that unifies the strengths of complex- and real-domain representations.
 The proposed dual spatial perspective effectively addresses the challenge of modeling inherent directionality in GCL.
 By incorporating personalized perturbations within the magnetic Laplacian, S2-DiGCL captures global directional dependencies, while its path-based subgraph augmentation strategy preserves local asymmetric information flows.
-Extensive experiments on seven real-world datasets verify that S2-DiGCL consistently outperforms SOTA supervised and unsupervised approaches on both node- and link-level tasks.
-These results highlight the framework’s strong capability in learning robust, direction-aware graph representations without label supervision.
-Beyond its empirical performance, the dual-domain design of S2-DiGCL offers a generalizable perspective for extending contrastive learning to other forms of structured data, such as temporal networks and knowledge graphs, where directional semantics are fundamental to information propagation.
-Although the current augmentation process introduces additional computational cost on large-scale graphs, future work will focus on developing more efficient sampling and perturbation mechanisms to further enhance scalability and practicality.
+Experiments on seven real-world datasets verify that S2-DiGCL consistently improves node classification performance over strong unsupervised baselines and achieves competitive link prediction results on four benchmark digraphs.
+These results highlight the framework’s capability in learning direction-aware graph representations without label supervision.
+Although the current augmentation process introduces additional computational cost, the empirical results indicate that the proposed dual-domain design provides a useful trade-off between accuracy and efficiency on benchmark-scale directed graphs.
+Future work will focus on more scalable sampling and perturbation mechanisms, stronger cross-view fusion strategies, and broader evaluation on additional downstream tasks and larger digraph datasets.

-\begin{IEEEbiography}[{ }] {Daohan Su} is currently working toward the master's degree in the School of Computer Science \& Technology, Beijing Institute of Technology.
-He received his bachelor's degree from the same institution in 2024.
-His research interests lie in the areas of graph neural networks and large language models. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }] {Yang Zhang} received his Bachelor’s degree in Computer Science and Technology from Beijing Institute of Technology in 2024, and his Master’s degree in Information Engineering from The Chinese University of Hong Kong in 2025.
-His research interests focus on graph neural networks. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }] {Xunkai Li} is currently working toward the PhD degree with the school of Computer Science \& Technology, Beijing Institute of Technology, advised by Prof. Rong-Hua Li.
-He received the BS degree in computer science from Shandong University in 2022.
-His research interest lies in general Data-centric ML and Graph-ML in complex scenarios (directed, signed, hypergraph, and distributed).
-He has publishe 5+ papers in top DB/DM/AI conferences such as VLDB, WWW, AAAI. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }] {Rong-Hua Li} received his PhD degree from the Department of Systems Engineering and Engineering Management, The Chinese University of Hong Kong in 2013 and joined the School of Computer and Software, Shenzhen University this year.
-He joined the School of Computer Science \& Technology, Beijing Institute of Technology in 2018 as a professor.
-His research interests include graph theory, graph computing system, spectral graph theory, graph neural networks and knowledge graph.
-He is the committee member of VLDB 2024, KDD 2023, WWW 2023. \end{IEEEbiography}